Bureau of Alcohol, Tobacco, and Firearms of the U.S. Department of Justice

 Center for the Study and Prevention of Violence (University of Colorado)

-CSPV offers numerous searchable databases, including VioLit (violence related literature and research), VioEval (an instrument database compiling data collection tools available on violence-related topics for program evaluation purpose), and more.
-There is also a guide to state-wide and national organizations, libraries, resources and databases.
+CSPV offers a guide to state-wide and national organizations, surveys, resources and more.
 Numerous publication are available online, and CSPV also offers technical assistance to policy makers and community members involved in violence prevention programming.

 Centre for the Study of Violence and Reconciliation (South Africa)